webdriverbidi-net/webdriverbidi-net/README.md

 from Microsoft.
 It includes a Roslyn based code server, and enables running tests from within the test pane of VS Code.

-The project currently uses [Json.NET](https://www.newtonsoft.com/json) for JSON serialization/deserialization.
+The project uses System.Text.Json for JSON serialization/deserialization in the main library, but also uses [Json.NET](https://www.newtonsoft.com/json) for some unit tests.
+It is believed that there is some value in testing serialization by deserializing with a different JSON serialization engine.

 The project uses [NUnit](https://nunit.org/) for its unit tests.